Powerlearnproject/se-day1-assignment-GasherryM/README.md

 Maintenance- Providing ongoingsupport, updates and enhancements to the software after deployment

-Compare and contrast the Waterfall and Agile methodologies.
-Provide examples of scenarios where each would be appropriate.
+*Compare and contrast the Waterfall and Agile methodologies.
+Provide examples of scenarios where each would be appropriate.*

-waterfall methodology- Linear and sequential, each phase is completed before moving on.
+Waterfall methodology- Linear and sequential, each phase is completed before moving on.

 -There is Low flexibility, changes are hard to incorporate once a phase is complete.